deathlabs/emu/README.md

 # `emu`
-A tool for automating eMASS records management.
+A CLI tool for automating eMASS records management.

 ## Quickstart
 **Step 1.** Use the provided Makefile to build and install `emu`.